 Step 5: Check the feed quality score

-To view your quality score follow these steps:
+To view these issues, follow these steps:

 - Go to [Your Google Shopping feed]

 In the Quality tab, there are recommendations on how to improve your feed.
-The list of quality checks starts with all the ‘mandatory’ issues, which have the highest priority.
+The list of quality checks starts with all the ‘Mandatory’ issues, which have the highest priority.
 Not solving these issues may result in your feed being rejected or not showing up in Google Shopping.

 For each issue, Channable gives you a suggestion for a solution.
-To these suggestions, do the following:
+To view these suggestions, do the following:

 Step 6: Preview and activate your Google Shopping feed